 Inner Thigh Squeeze:

-- You can sit or lie down with your knees bent and keep your feet flat on the floor.
+- You can sit or lie down with your knees bent, keeping your feet flat on the floor.

 - You can place a small ball or pillow between your thighs.